-Every year, a lot of us tend to write down the same goals over and over.
+Every year, a lot of us tend to write down the same dream ideas over and over.
 “Lose 20 pounds.”
-Or “make more money.”
+Or “Make more money.”

-I believe that now, today, is the only time that is ever guaranteed to us.
-So it makes sense to me to take action now, today, on what matters most to me.
+I believe that now, today is the only time that is ever guaranteed to us.
+So it makes sense to take action now, today, on what matters most.

 What you do today will determine the quality of your future, tomorrow.